brianguenter/Benchmarks/Readme.md

 </details>

-This is the hand optimized Jacobian, ∂dy/∂y, to compare to:
+This is the hand optimized Jacobian, ∂dy/∂y, to compare to.
+Your Jacobian function should zero out the in place array J which the Jacobian result will written into:
 <details>
+   <summary> Hand optimized Jacobian </summary>

 ```
 function fjac(J, y, p, t)